Fair skin, bright eyes? Welcome abroad, fellow sufferers.

 Surfing on cloudy days

-Even when the skies are cloudy, the UV-rays are always there, shining through.
+Even during the overcast, the UV-rays are always there, shining through.
 Always wear sunscreen!

 What is the surfer’s eye?

-Surfers eye, also known as the “Pterygium“, is a growth of pink, fleshy tissue on the conjunctiva, the clear tissue that lines your eyelids and covers your eyeball.
+Surfers eye, also known as the “Pterygium,” is a growth of pink, fleshy tissue on the conjunctiva, the transparent membrane that lines your eyelids and covers your eyeball.
 It usually forms on the side closest to your nose and grows toward the pupil area.
 Generally, the surfer’s eye is not a critical condition, but it should be taken seriously.
 Read more about from here.